 |

-I'll start with a look at the version of the system that deals with unit activation and which has also been used to resolve shooting from Bloodybacks 8
+I'll start with a look at the version of the system that deals with unit activation (and which was also used to resolve shooting in Bloodybacks 8)

 The essence of the system is to roll a "hand" of six dice.
 I use d12s.
 The hand can be reduced or increased in size.
 Each of the dice rolled needs to score a "to succeed" number or under.
 The number of successes are totalled and this is translated into a number of orders, hits or whatever the outcome measure may be.
 Let's describe them as "hits" for now.
 This translation as based on a triangle meaning that one success gives one hit, three successes are needed for two hits and six or more successes for three hits.
 With a larger hand of dice ten successes would produce four hits and so on, however there is a practical limit to the sensible size of the hand of dice I find.